EXCLUSIVE-Machine lubricants leave bad taste for palm oil producers, buyers

 "It is easily addressed, but costly.
 The lubricant we use sometimes comes into contact with our product.
 To address this issue, we have to use food grade lubricant, but the available options are very, very expensive."
 Such contaminants are found across several food products, including vegetable oils, such as soy and sunflower, and can enter food through packaging materials, additives or during storage.

 Some are carcinogenic, and the European Food Safety Authority flagged them as a potential health concern in 2012.
-The European Union has already passed a law to phase out palm oil from renewable fuel by 2030, because of concerns about deforestation concerns.
+The European Union (EU) has already passed a law to phase out palm oil from renewable fuel by 2030, because of concerns about deforestation.

 But there are no European regulations on mineral oil hydrocarbons in food.
-Some palm oil buyers, however, have established their own limits, industry sources said.
+Some palm oil buyers, however, have established their own limits and the industry is also changing, industry sources said.
 Nestle, a big buyer of palm oil, said it was actively monitoring its supply chain.

 "We are reinforcing our controls by working with suppliers on acceptable levels of Mineral Oil Saturated Hydrocarbons (MOSH) and Mineral Oil Aromatic Hydrocarbons (MOAH) in agricultural raw materials," Nestle told Reuters in an emailed statement, referring to the different types of hydrocarbons.
 "Although there are currently no regulatory requirements in place, our objective is to ensure levels of MOSH and MOAH are as low as feasibly possible in the ingredients that we source."